MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training-training-campaigns.md

 On the **Select training modules** page, select one of the following options:

-- **Training catalog**:

-  Click :::image type="icon" source="../../media/m365-cc-sc-filter-icon.png"::: **Add trainings**.
+- **Training catalog**: Click :::image type="icon" source="../../media/m365-cc-sc-filter-icon.png"::: **Add trainings**.

-  In the **Add Training** flyout that appears, select one or more Training modules to include in the Training campaign by clicking the blank area next to the module name, and then clicking **Add**.
+  In the **Add Training** flyout that opens, select one or more Training modules to include in the Training campaign by selecting the round check box that appears in the blank area next to the module name, and then clicking **Add**.

-  What's available in the **Add Training** flyout is identical to what's available at **Training modules** on the **Content library** tab at <https://security.microsoft.com/attacksimulator?viewid=contentlibrary>.
+  The modules that are available in the **Add Training** flyout are identical to the modules that are available at **Training modules** on the **Content library** tab at <https://security.microsoft.com/attacksimulator?viewid=contentlibrary>.
 For more information, see [Training modules for Training campaigns in Attack simulation training](attack-simulation-training-training-modules.md).

   After you've selected one or more Training modules, the following information is shown for each entry on the **Select courses** page: